Travel to Venice, Italy

 The sight as you arrive into Venice is incredible.
 Bright sunlight shimmering on the surface of the canals, vivid blue-green water, buildings peeling with paint in every tone, from lemon yellow to blush pink and terracotta.

-I grew up by the ocean and I'm a big lover of water and the sea, and it was lovely being surrounded by the canals.
+I grew up by the ocean and I'm a big lover of water and the sea, so I liked being surrounded by the canals.
 Everyone in Venice travels by boat, with water taxis, water buses, speedboats and gondolas as the only source of transport throughout the city.
 It was strange not seeing any cars, but also quite peaceful.
 The canals are connected by bridges that can make finding your way around difficult, but luckily, Venice is so small you can easily walk from one side to the other, so getting lost or not being able to use a car is never a problem.

 The shops are mostly designed for tourists, offering classic souvenirs and slices of Venetian culture.
 The mask shops are beautiful, with classic paper mâché masquerade styles as well as more modern takes, with fantasy and steampunk alternatives added to the mix.

-The food was great, and even for me as a vegetarian, there was a pretty good selection of options.
+The food was great and even for me as a vegetarian there was a good selection.
 Pizza is available on almost every street for an average price of about €12.00, along with pasta, risotto, fresh fruit and smoothies, and ice cream.
 The menu is essentially the same everywhere you go, so choose a restaurant that is good value for money or has nice scenery; there are some beautiful spots along the side of the canals.
 The best ice cream I found was in the Piazza San Marco - I recommend the coconut and banana.

 Art and history are everywhere you go.
 Venice has a sense of age and history, a feeling that not much has changed since the Renaissance.
 Murals, statues and religious iconography are everywhere, outside homes, on street walls and in the parks.
 We even found a local supermarket with huge heavenly murals sprawled across the ceiling.